 - You will want to protect and cover the weed barrier with a layer of mulch as well.
 This helps the barrier to last longer as well as makes the landscape look appealing.
 Choose a mulch color that complements the color of your home.
 Choose brown if you have a lot of neutral colors on your property or red if you like bold colors.
 Pure cedar mulch is best if you prefer natural insect control.
 Although mulch colors tend to fade over time in the sun, their functionality does not diminish.

-Since taking these three steps my husband and I have eradicated our morning glory infestation without chemicals, and solved a problem we thought we would never be rid of!
+Since taking these three steps, my husband and I have eradicated our morning glory infestation without harmful chemicals, and we solved a problem we thought we would never be rid of!

 Quick & Dirty Morning Glory Control

 - Although morning glory makes for a beautiful plant, the mature vines create the biggest problem.
 You will want to take them down with a sheet below the plant to catch any falling seeds.
 A trellised morning glory usually has hundreds of seeds waiting to fall to the soil below and germinate the following spring.